Ireland Squad for November tests named and United Rugby Championship Round 6 Previews.

 Winning four tests in four weeks against top tier teams is a big ask but I would be reasonably confident that Farrell has picked a squad good enough to do the job.
 I’m slightly surprised O’Mahony is still in there but the vast majority of the squad are young enough to take us through to the 2027 World Cup.
 Maintaining our World no. 1 ranking is important for ensuring a good seeding and keeping the money flowing into the coffers of the IRFU.

-I’m sure the net will be cast wider for our summer tour to Georgia, Romania and possibly Portugal while many of this squad will be away with the Lions.
+I’m sure the net will be cast wider for our summer tour to Georgia, Romania and possibly Portugal when many of this squad will be away with the Lions.
 But for the moment you have to be pretty extraordinary to break into a squad with so many established players who have helped Ireland get to that no. 1 position.
 Really only Jack Crowley and Joe McCarthy have managed it since the last World Cup while opportunity knocks for a few others like Ryan Baird, Ciarán Frawley, Sam Prendergast, and Cormac Izuchukwu.

 Let’s hope a few new stars emerge this autumn!